janluke/cloup/README.rst

     @option_group(
         "Cool options",
-        option('--foo', help='This text should describe the option --foo.'), option('--bar', help='This text should descrive the option --bar.'), constraint=mutually_exclusive,
+        option('--foo', help='This text should describe the option --foo.'), option('--bar', help='This text should describe the option --bar.'), constraint=mutually_exclusive,
     )
     @option_group(
         "Other cool options",
-        "This is the optional description of this option group.", option('--pippo', help='This text should describe the option --pippo.'), option('--pluto', help='This text should descrive the option --pluto.'), constraint=RequireAtLeast(1),
+        "This is the optional description of this option group.", option('--pippo', help='This text should describe the option --pippo.'), option('--pluto', help='This text should describe the option --pluto.'), constraint=RequireAtLeast(1),
     )
     def cmd(**kwargs):